Spend Analysis 101:

 The figure above illustrates the simplest approach to analyzing a company’s tail spend, which is calculating the ratios of spend to suppliers at various points along the purchasing range.
 Here, the Y-Axis represents spend per supplier while the X-Axis represents the total supplier base, with suppliers ranked in descending order of size from left to right.

 Tail-end spend management has been growing recognition and increasing importance within procurement.
 Putting a significant effort on it can not only yield potential savings but can also reduce costs and get more spend under management.
-According to data compiled by The Hackett Group, better managing tail spend can lead to 7.1% savings on average.
-Increased visibility into tail spend also can help identify areas that should have already been strategically sourced.
+The data compiled by The Hackett Group states that when tail spend is managed effectively, it can lead to 7.1% savings on average.
+When there is enough visibility into tail spend, it is easier to identify areas that need to be sourced strategically.
 Segmenting the tail spend away from strategic sourcing managers and aligning dedicated resources with the right tools and capabilities are the best steps in managing tail spend.

 Organizations successful at managing tail spend segment the tail spend away from their strategic sourcing managers and align dedicated resources with the right incentives, capabilities, and tools to attack the tail.